Philippa Gregory: Writing

-Criticism of Historical Fiction
+Criticism of historical fiction

-Gregory's novels are published as Historical Fiction, and include an Author's Note in each book explaining where the history ends and the fiction begins, as well as a suggested further reading list for readers who want to read more history.
-In an interview with The Times in 2017 Gregory described her books as a "gateway drug", adding that people start with her books and go on to study pure history.
+Gregory's novels are published as historical fiction, and include an author's note in each book about the difference between history and fiction in the book, and a suggested further reading list for readers who want to read more history.
+In an interview with The Times in 2017 Gregory described her books as a "gateway drug", adding that people start with her books and go on to study history.

-Nevertheless, she has been criticized for what is a perceived as the intentional blurring of the line between historical fact and artistic license in her various works.
-Controversial historian David Starkey, who was dropped by his publisher and university after racist remarks, told The Telegraph in 2013 that "we really should stop taking historical novelists seriously as historians", and described Gregory's work as "good Mills and Boon".
+Nevertheless, she has been criticised for what is perceived as the intentional blurring of the line between historical fact and artistic license in her various works.
+The controversial historian David Starkey told The Telegraph in 2013 that "we really should stop taking historical novelists seriously as historians", and described Gregory's work as "good Mills and Boon".
 Susan Bordo criticised Gregory's claims to historical accuracy as "self-deceptive and self-promoting chutzpah", and notes that it is not so much the many inaccuracies in her work as "Gregory's insistence on her meticulous adherence to history that most aggravates the scholars."